Funding opportunity

 • Japan based project leads are required to register their basic information via JSPS online application system projects must not exceed 36 months in duration, with a fixed start date of 1 January 2025

-• you should request only the travel and subsistence costs for the UK part of the project.
+• you should only request costs associated with the UK part of the project.
 Your Japanese partner should request any funds they need from JSPS

 Registration for the Japan based project leads via JSPS online application system will be open from 30 May and closes on 31 July 2024 4:00pm UK time.
 Please refer to the Japanese application guidelines for details.